Namz10/PowerpuffGirls/docs/final_build_plan.md

 ## Current implementation handoff

-Person 1 has implemented most of the Phase 1 evaluation work.
-Continue from the [Phase 1 handoff](phase1_handoff.md), which records completed deliverables, missing artifacts, and the remaining integration gate.
+The current worktree contains the Phase 1 evaluation, representation, and raw candidate-generation handoffs.
+The matcher/prediction handoff, 50k capacity evidence, integrated validation and score, portal probe, and `artifacts/gates/phase_1.json` remain.
+Continue from the [Phase 1 handoff](phase1_handoff.md), which records the owner-by-owner status and exact missing artifacts.

 Use reviewed implementation branches and preserve phase-gate evidence in `artifacts/gates/`.
 Do not begin Phase 2 until `artifacts/gates/phase_1.json` records a passing Phase 1 gate.